MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/adding-colors-to-your-visual.md

 ---
-title: Add colors to Power BI custom visuals
+title: Add colors to your Power BI visuals
-description: This article describes how to add colors to your Power BI custom visuals and how to handle data points for a visual with color.
+description: This article describes how to add colors to your Power BI visuals and how to handle data points for a visual with color.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: sranins